bitquery/graphql-docs/docs/Examples/Solana/transfers.md

 **Important Notes:**

-- Keep time ranges small (15 minutes or less) to avoid memory limits
+- Keep time ranges small (1 day or less) to avoid memory limits
 - Use this for network analysis and trending
 - Consider using pagination for larger datasets